framdani/HTTP-server/README.md

 ## Authors
 - [iidzim](https://github.com/oumeimatt), worked on the netwroking part.
 - [framdani](https://github.com/framdani), parsing the configuration file and request.
-- [Oumeimatt](https://github.com/mohamedamine456) was responsible about the Response and CGI.
+- [Oumeimatt](https://github.com/mohamedamine456) was responsible for the response and CGI.